The Game Plan (film)

-The Game Plan is a 2007 American sports family comedy film directed by Andy Fickman and with a screenplay by Nichole Millard and Kathryn Price from a story by Millard, Price and Audrey Wells.
-The film stars Dwayne "The Rock" Johnson in the lead role, Madison Pettis and Kyra Sedgwick.
+The Game Plan is a 2007 American sports family comedy film directed by Andy Fickman from a screenplay by Nichole Millard and Kathryn Price, based on a story conceived by Millard, Price, and Audrey Wells.
+The film stars Dwayne "The Rock" Johnson in the lead role; Madison Pettis; and Kyra Sedgwick.
 It follows a professional quarterback who finds out he has an eight-year-old daughter from a previous relationship.

-It was the last film to be distributed by Buena Vista Pictures Distribution, after Disney retired the Buena Vista moniker across their company's divisions in the same year.
-It is also the final film where Johnson is credited with his ring name.
-The Game Plan was released in the United States on September 28, 2007, and grossed $146 million worldwide.
+It is the final film where Johnson is credited with his ring name.
+The Game Plan was released in the United States on September 28, 2007, and grossed $146 million worldwide, making it a success at the box-office.